aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 ## Step 4 - Override the default layout title and description meta tags

-The `<head>` tag of `default.html` layout file content that we copied in step 2, contains a __seo__ Liquid template tag parameter that when processed by Jekyll, will generate title and description html meta tags used for SEO purposes.
+The `<head>` tag of `default.html` layout file content that we copied in step 2, contains a `seo` Liquid template tag that when processed by Jekyll, will generate title and description html meta tags used for SEO purposes.

-The generated title meta tag uses the Github repository name as the title text that gets displayed for the blog in the web browser tab.
+The generated `title` meta tag uses the Github repository name as the title text that gets displayed for the blog in the web browser tab.

-Similarly the genrated description meta tag uses the optional Github repository description text that I enetered when I created the repository.
+Similarly the genrated `description` meta tag uses the optional Github repository description text that I enetered when I created the repository.

-To override the repository name and repository description text that are used by default, I need to add title and description settings to the `_config.yml` file that was added by Github pages when I selected the theme in part 1 of the series.
+To override the repository name and repository description text that are used by default, I added title and description settings to the `_config.yml` file that was added by Github pages when I selected the theme in part 1 of the series.

-I typed the following in the bash terminal to add two lines to `_config.yml` file.
-The first line sets the title text to `aregsar` and the second line sets the description text to `Areg Sarkissians Blog`.
+Specifically, I typed the following bash statements in the terminal to add two additional lines to the `_config.yml` file.

+The first line set the title text to `aregsar` and the second line set the description text to `Areg Sarkissians Blog`.

 ```bash
 echo ''